infracost/infracost-azure-devops/README.md

 ### GitHub Repos Quick Start

+👉👉 We recommend using the [**free Infracost GitHub App**](https://www.infracost.io/docs/integrations/github_app/) instead as it has many benefits over Azure DevOps integration

 1. Create a new pipeline, selecting
    1. **Github** when prompted in the **"Connect"** stage
    2. Select the appropriate repo you wish to integrate Infracost with in the **"Select"** stage